TYPO3incubator/surfcamp-team-jacuzzi/README.md

 The Public Sector Intranet Preset comes with the following page structure:

 #### Home
+On the homepage, the user receives a welcome message alongside an easy and quick submenu navigation option to help navigation throught the page.

 #### News & Upcoming Events
 This section displays any important announcements and upcoming institution events.